Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

 Problem Statement 1: LMS has been challenged with finding and hiring highly qualified teachers in the areas of SPED, ESL, ELA and Math.
-Root Cause: Teacher pool has decreased and there are less certified teachers in the filed and in education.

-Problem Statement 2: With the lack of certified teachers, LMS had to utilize Associate Teacher roles to meet the demands of unfilled positions.
 Root Cause: More teachers are leaving and not entering public education.
-It's harder to attract and retain highly qualified teachers with campuses that are 90 plus percent low socioeconomic.
+It's difficult to attract and retain highly qualified teachers with campuses that are 90 plus percent low socioeconomic.

 Family and Community Engagement